It's in the (mini)game...

 After triggering the minigame, regardless of whether you win or lose, the character goes into a cooldown.
 This is not as much of a mechanic as it is just a moment of respite for the player so they can step back and recuperate before moving on.
 Think i-frames after taking damage in a platformer.

 Giving a longer cooldown as a bonus would just make the game easier for skilled players.
 So, we decided on a speed boost instead.
-Very helpful if used well but can go out of control pretty easily if you end up in front of another NPC.
+Very helpful if used well but can go out of control pretty easily if you end up in front of another student.

 So, to take advantage of being skilled in the minigame, you need have map knowledge and be aware of your surroundings.
 And who knows, maybe you want to end up in front of more people to maintain the speed boost?